nailauiuxdesign/nailauiuxdesign/README.md

 </p> -->

 # 👋 Hi there!
-I'm Naila Sadia
+I'm Naila Sadia, Welcome to my Github

 I'm a passionate **UI/UX Designer** transitioning into the world of **Artificial Intelligence** and **Data Science**.
 With a strong background in design and an ever-growing passion for coding, I bring a unique perspective to problem-solving that combines functionality with aesthetics.